 I recommend thinking of a preliminary itinerary and going to a site like RailEurope (which I’ve used to do this) and compare the total price of all point to point tickets versus the pass.

-For example, in my first “rail trip” to Europe in 2010, I visited 5 countries (which is a considerably big trip), but when I did my comparison, it proved to be cheaper buying my tickets point by point.
+For example, in my first “rail trip” to Europe in 2010, I visited five countries (which is a considerably big trip), but when I made my comparison, it proved to be cheaper buying my tickets point by point.
 But, this year, my European trip was much bigger, so the passes made a lot more sense.

 How to Buy your Eurail Pass?

-I want to state that my Eurail Passes for my 2012 trip were sponsored by Eurail Travel, so I didn’t go through the “Buy Now” process.
+I want to state that Eurail Travel sponsored my Eurail Passes for my 2012 trip, so I didn’t go through the “Buy Now” process.
 But, this is a pretty easy process once you’ve analyzed and pinpointed the type of pass you need.
 You simply need to visit this page and just go through the buying and selection process like any regular purchase.

 You must buy your Eurail Pass while at your home country (non-European country), with enough time before your trip to be able to receive the pass by mail.
-Passes are only mailed to the purchaser’s address (or address of choice within the country), so if you are on the road (like I was at the time of acquiring my pass), your pass will be mailed to any address at your home country and then your friend/family must mail it to you.
-Tickets are not available electronically (ie. PDF).
+Passes are only mailed to the purchaser’s address (or address of choice within the country).
+If you are on the road (like I was at the time of acquiring my pass), your pass will be mailed to any address in your home country, and then your friend/family must send it to you.
+Tickets are not available electronically (i.e., PDF).

 Things to note: You can save a lot of money on your passes if you’re 25 years old or younger, or if you’re a party of two or more.
 Of course, second class passes are cheaper than first class, and I highly recommend getting a second class instead of first.
 Why?

 - In 99% of the European trains, the only difference between second and first is simply, upholstery.
-Maybe a slight difference in open seating arrangement is that first class has 3 seats per row vs. second class that has 4 slightly narrower seats per row on the same space.
+Maybe a slight difference in open seating arrangement is that first class has three seats per row vs. second class that has four slightly narrower seats per row in the same space.